rdkcentral/rdk-halif-closed_captions/docs/pages/closed-captions_halSpec.md

 ### Internal Error Handling

 All `APIs` must return errors synchronously as a return argument.
-The interface is responsible for managing its internal errors.
+All internal errors should be returned to the caller.

 ### Persistence Model